ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 ### Configuring the management cluster

 Before you can create a Kubernetes cluster on IONOS Cloud, you need to configure the management cluster.
-Currently the controller has no need of any special configuration, so you can just run the following command:
+Currently, the controller has no need of any special configuration, so you can just run the following command:

 ```sh
 clusterctl init --infrastructure=ionoscloud